Radhika980/Mashup/README.md

 ## Installation

-1. Clone the repository to your local machine: git clone https://github.com/your_username/YouTube-Video-to-Audio-Converter.git
+1. Clone the repository to your local machine

 2. Enter the following information when prompted:
    - Favorite singer's name